On skip connections and normalisation layers in deep optimisation: Practical implications

 Figure \ref{fig:singvalsgauss} shows in the \emph{linear} setting that a skip connection constitutes precisely such an intervention.
 We hypothesise that this continues to hold even in the nonlinear setting.

-\begin{hyp} The addition of a deterministic skip connection, all of whose singular values are 1, across a composite of possibly nonlinear layers, shifts upwards the singular value value distribution of the corresponding layer Jacobian, thereby improving convergence speed. \end{hyp}
+\begin{hyp} The addition of a deterministic skip connection, all of whose singular values are 1, across a composite of possibly nonlinear random layers, shifts upwards the singular value distribution of the corresponding composite Jacobian\footnote{At least for some common initialisation schemes.}, thereby improving convergence speed at least initially. \end{hyp}